Places to Visit in London

 Tate Modern and Tate Britain

-Tate Modern is located in a former power station on the banks of the river Thames.
+The Tate Modern is located in a former oil-fired power station on the Thames

 British Museum